 - 2 Tbsp cocoa powder

-- For the crust, mix melted butter, xylitol, and almond flour together, and press into a 9" spring-form pan or pie dish.
-Refrigerate while you're making the filling.
+- For the crust, melt butter and xylitol together until sweetener is dissolved.
+Stir in almond flour.
+Press into a 9" spring-form pan or pie dish.
+Bake at 350 F for 12-15 min.
+Cool while you're making the filling.

 - For the filling, melt cream, chocolate, and sweetener together over medium heat until simmering, but not boiling.
 Stir often until chocolate is completely melted and sweetener is dissolved.
 Remove from heat.